ddean4040/BP-Group-Reservations/readme.txt

 === BuddyPress Group Reservation ===
 Contributors: ddean
-Tags: buddypress, groups, users, membership
-Requires at least: 3.4
+Tags: buddypress, groups, users, membership, reservation Requires at least: 3.4
 Tested up to: 3.5-beta2
-Stable tag: 1.0
+Stable tag: 1.1

 Allows BuddyPress group or site administrators to reserve a space in groups for unregistered users by email address.